siddhesh-desai/Worker-Connect/README.md

   <h3 align="center"><b>Worker-Connect</b></h3>

+  <h4>🏆Winner of the 1st Prize at UnScript Rookies Hackathon 2023</h4>

   <p align="center">
     Worker-Connect is a comprehensive platform designed to bridge the gap between blue-collar workers and individuals in need of their services.
     <br />